 Ability - not disability

 Our focus is on ability - not disability.
-Our disability service plans seek to ensure people with a disability have access to the same departmental services, information and facilities that are available to the broader community and detail the actions we will be undertaking to improve this access.
+Our disability service plan ensures people with a disability have access to the same departmental services, information and facilities that are available to the broader community and detail the actions we will be undertaking to improve this access.

-The plans also acknowledge the right of people with a disability to participate as equitably as others, bringing to the department a set of unique skills, experiences, perspectives and knowledge.
+The plan also acknowledges the right of people with a disability to participate as equitably as others, bringing to the department a set of unique skills, experiences, perspectives and knowledge.

-Our plans contribute to the strategies and actions of the Queensland all ability plan.
+Our plan contributes to the strategies and actions of the Queensland all ability plan.

 We value the diversity of our workforce and strive to ensure our gender and sexually diverse - lesbian, gay, bisexual, transgender, intersex, queer or any number of other orientations or identities (LGBTIQ+) - employees feel safe and valued with equal opportunity to succeed.